Direct vs Programmatic Advertising: What's the difference?

 • Real-Time Reporting: With real-time analytics, you can easily track the performance of your campaigns and make immediate adjustments for better results.

-• Creative: You can showcase your ads next to the content your audience loves, with flexible creative options that make your campaigns stand out.
+• Creative: You can showcase your ads next to the content your audience loves with flexible, creative options that make your campaigns stand out.

-• Billing & Customer Support: You can straightforward billing and dedicated customer support to ensure your advertising experience is smooth.
+• Billing & Customer Support: You can use straightforward billing and dedicated customer support to ensure your advertising experience is smooth.

 Bridging the Gap Between Direct and Programmatic